freon4dsl/Freon-documentation/docu-content/010_Documentation/070_Under_the_Hood/020_The_FreTool_Interfaces/050_FreTyper_Interface/+page.md

 /**
  * This interface is being used to implement the three-tier approach.
  * Both the generated and custom type providers should implement this interface.
- * The generated class that implement the PiTyper interface connects all the classes
+ * The generated class that implement the FreTyper interface connects all the classes
  * that implement this interface and returns the correct value to the (external) user.
  *
  * When the implementor of this interface does not provide for a result of one of the methods,
  * this method should return 'null'.
  */
-export interface PiTyperPart {
+export interface FreTyperPart {
 	/**
 	 * Returns the type of 'modelelement' according to the type rules in the Typer Definition.
 	 * @param modelelement